bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Partly Cloudy
+- Cloudy
-- 95% humidity
+- 96% humidity
-- 6 mph wind
+- 8 mph wind
-- 71% cloud cover
+- 100% cloud cover
 - 37 AQI 🟩
 - 0.36 inches of rain in the past 24 hours
-- 0.3 inches of rain expected in the next 72 hours
+- 0.36 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>